efarraro/krumit/_items/Smashgud.md

 ---

 EN_name: "Smashgud"
-EN_description: "When you attack with this weapon, increase its damage by 1 for the remainder of this dungeon"
+EN_description: "Each time you attack, increase the 🔸 of this weapon by 1 for the remainder of the dungeon"
 EN_flavor: "One of Gregory the Llamataur's legendary great maces.
 Does what it says on the bloody shaft."
 tile_id: Smashgud
 cost: 4